This article is no longer being updated and may be out of date, or otherwise inaccurate due to the passage of time.

-Deathtrap is more RPG than tower defense and a much the better game for it.
+Deathtrap is more RPG than tower defense game.
 Play a Mercenary, Sorceress or Marksman, each with its own abilities and talent trees and set traps, both ground traps and towers, also with available upgrades via a skill tree to defeat waves on enemies on map after map.
 Heroes also have upgradeable gear dropping as loot, purchasable available in a store or it can be crafted with recipes that drop from enemies.

 I enjoy both RPGs and tower defense games – they’re two of my favourite genres – and the advantage of combining both is that there is never the sit-and-watch phase of a tower defense game, there is just too much to do whilst running or teleporting between different paths of enemies to make sure none reach the portal at the end.
-Deathtrap is a good game within the genre and it particularly shines when playing with friends either coop or PvP.
+Deathtrap is a good game within this hybrid genre.

 Single player: The single player campaign is a series of increasingly difficult maps usually with 5 waves of enemies on each map.
 Traps and characters earn points with each level that can be spent on upgrades and loot drops from the stronger enemies at the end of waves.
 I thoroughly enjoyed the first few hours, but after that it started to feel repetitive and even the promise of upgrades or good loot was not enough to keep me focused.